LeonardoNascimentoDev/allu-storefront-api/backend/README.md

 # upload docker containers
 $ docker-compose up --build

-# if you want to configure everything manually
+# if you want to configure the application manually
-# development
 $ npm run start

 # watch mode